natural gas providing an efficient, economical energy source

 Chevron continues to evaluate the shale and tight-resource acreage in its portfolio.
 Shale and tight resources are sources of natural gas, found in the fine-grained sedimentary rock.
 Locked in very small spaces within the reservoir rock, the gas is extracted using advanced technologies that enable it to flow to production wells.

-Colombia – Chevron operates the offshore Chuchupa and the on shore Ballena natural gas fields in the province of La Guajira.
-Chevron receives 43 percent of the production for the remaining life of each field and a variable production volume based on prior Chuchupa capital contributions.
-In 2015, net daily production averaged 161 million cubic feet of natural gas.
+Colombia – Chevron operates the offshore Chuchupa and the onshore Ballena natural gas fields in the province of La Guajira.
+In 2016, net daily production in Colombia averaged 127 million cubic feet of natural gas.

 North America and Europe

-Chevron’s shale and tight-resource portfolio includes acreage in the Permian Basin and the Marcellus Shale in the United States, as well as newer positions in several other plays elsewhere in the United States and Canada.
-Areas of particular focus are the liquids-rich shale formations in the Permian Basin and the Duvernay Shale in Canada.
-In the United Kingdom, production from the North Sea fields averaged 115 million net cubic feet of natural gas per day in 2015.
+Chevron’s shale and tight-resource portfolio includes acreage in the Permian Basin and the Marcellus Shale in the United States and resources in Canada.
+Areas of particular focus are the liquids-rich shale formations in the Permian Basin in the United States and the Duvernay Shale in Canada.
+In Europe, production from the North Sea fields averaged 170 million net cubic feet of natural gas per day in 2016.

 Gorgon Project – Chevron is leading the development of Australia’s largest single-resource project.
 Based on Barrow Island, the Gorgon Project includes a liquefied natural gas (LNG) facility with three processing units capable of producing 15.6 million metric tons of LNG per year, a domestic natural gas plant and a carbon dioxide injection project.
-The Gorgon Project achieved first gas in March 2016.
+The Gorgon Project achieved first gas and its first shipment in March 2016, followed by startup of Train 2 in October and Train 3 in March 2017.

 Wheatstone Project – The Chevron-operated Wheatstone Project includes an LNG facility with two processing units capable of producing 8.9 million metric tons of LNG per year and a separate domestic gas plant, both at Ashburton North, on the West Pilbara coast of Australia.
 The facilities will be fed by natural gas from the Wheatstone and Iago fields, as well as third-party gas.
 Startup of the first train is expected in 2017.

-Bibiyana, Bangladesh – Chevron operates three onshore natural gas fields.
-Daily net production in 2015 averaged 720 million cubic feet of natural gas.
+Bangladesh – Chevron operates three onshore natural gas fields.
+Daily net production in 2016 averaged 658 million cubic feet of natural gas.
 The company announced the start of production at the Bibiyana Expansion Project in 2014.
 The project is designed to add another 300 million cubic feet of natural gas per day.
-Start-up of a liquid recovery facility was achieved in early 2015.
+Startup of a liquid recovery facility was achieved in early 2015.

-Thailand – With operated and non-operated interests in multiple offshore blocks in the Gulf of Thailand, net average daily production in 2015 was 1.0 billion cubic feet of natural gas.
+Thailand – With operated and nonoperated interests in multiple offshore blocks in the Gulf of Thailand, net average daily production in 2016 was 1.1 billion cubic feet of natural gas.

-Chuandongbei, China – Chevron operates the Chuandongbei project, composed of several natural gas fields onshore in China’s Sichuan Basin.
+Chuandongbei, China – Chevron operates the Chuandongbei Project, composed of several natural gas fields onshore in China’s Sichuan Basin.
 The first stage of development includes the Xuanhan Gas Plant’s initial three processing trains.
-Production commenced from the plant in January 2016 with gas supplied from the Luojiazhai natural gas field.
+Production from the plan began in January 2016.

 Angola LNG Project – Chevron has a 36.4 percent interest in Angola LNG Limited which operates the country’s first LNG plant.
-The 5.2 million-metric-ton plant in Soyo made its first shipment in 2013, but experienced an extended shutdown starting in April 2014.
-In early 2016, work was completed on plant modifications and capacity and reliability enhancements.
-The first LNG cargo is expected in the second quarter of 2016.
+Processing associated gas collected from offshore facilities, the 5.2 million-metric-ton-per-year plant in Soyo made its first shipment in 2013, but experienced an extended shutdown starting in 2014.
+In early 2016, work was completed on plant modifications and capacity and reliability enhancements; production restarted and LNG cargos resumed later that year.